With AR-15s it seems you can pretty much build whatever you want.

 What really sets the M16A2 apart from modern AR 15s is the carry handle equipped upper receiver.
 This carry handle upper receiver gives the M16A2 a very unique profile, and makes it stand out in a world of flat top uppers.

-This can be one of the harder parts to find, especially if you really want that classic fixed carry handle instead of a flat top with a mounted carry handle.
+This can be one of the harder parts to find, especially if you really want that classically fixed carry handle instead of a flat top with a mounted carry handle.

 Luckily, we have two options.
 One’s the classic choice, while the other is a more affordable option for those on a budget.